Stochastic heterogeneous SIR model with infection-age dependent infectivity on large random graphs: Technical supporting results

 \subsubsection{Step 2: Convergence of $[\mu \otimes \nu](\cG[\delta, \eta])$ and $[\mu \otimes \nu^N](\cG[\delta, \eta])$ to zero}

 \\ Remark that the points of discontinuity of the kernel $k$ are identified as follows in terms of the sets $\cG[\delta, \eta]$:

 Note also that the sets $\cG[\delta, \eta]$ are increasing as $\delta$ decreases and non-increasing as $\eta$ decreases.
-Therefore, due to the fact that $k$ is $\mu \otimes \nu$ almost everywhere continuous, the following convergence to zero holds for any $\delta$:
+Therefore, due to the fact that $k$ is $(\mu \otimes \nu)$-a.e. continuous, the following convergence to zero holds for any $\delta$: